Learn

 Trail Sustainability Institute

-Trail Sustainability Institute, or TSI, was developed to promote the coexistence of conservation and recreation.
+Trail Sustainability Institute, or TSI, promotes the coexistence of conservation and recreation.

 TSI fosters education, conservation, and a culture of land stewardship in the mountain bike/off-road cycling community.
-With 35 years of sustainable trail building and maintenance experience, Northwest Trail Alliance (NWTA) created TSI as a way to grow the skills and knowledge base of our 5,000+ members.
+With 35 years of sustainable trail building and maintenance experience, Northwest Trail Alliance (NWTA) originally created TSI as a way to grow the skills and knowledge base of our nearly 5,000 members and trail volunteers.

 The current and future areas where multi-use trails exist are also home to plants and animals that make up the rich ecological diversity of the Pacific Northwest.
-It is our responsibility to build and maintain our trails to give riders and other trail users a meaningful way to experience these spaces and natural areas.
-It is also our responsibility to build and maintain trails in a way that stewards the land and ecosystem itself, so these spaces carry on for generations.
+It is our responsibility as recreators to build and maintain our trails to give riders and other trail users a meaningful way to experience nature.
+It is also our responsibility to build and maintain trails in a way that stewards the land and ecosystem itself, so trails and natural areas carry on for generations.

 The TSI curriculum focuses education around building and maintaining our trails within the natural environment using methods that respect habitat and water quality.
 All ages are engaged in the immersive experience of learning best practices to build and maintain trails and develop the next generation of land stewards.